RaviTambade/TAP/notes/inductiontap.md

 Let us embrace this process and elevate ourselves collectively.
 Welcome once again, and let’s make this learning experience meaningful, practical, and empowering!

- Here’s your content rewritten into a clean, flowing **mentor storytelling style** without timestamps:

----

-# Welcome and Introduction – Mentor Storytelling Style

-I would say it’s around the beginning of September when we officially welcome our new interns: Aishwarya, Pranav, Shubham, Ajinkya, Sridhar, Shubhagi Madam, and Rutuja.
+I would say it’s around the beginning of September when we officially welcome our new interns: Aishwarya, Pranav, Shubham, Ajinkya, Shridhar, Shubhagi Madam, and Rutuja.

 Let me share a little about their backgrounds.
 Ajinkya has just completed her MCS and was interning with a company, gaining knowledge in Java core, Java admin, and data-related programming.
 Sharoyu is a student who previously learned cloud technologies online and got exposure to Big Data.
 She also gained practical experience with Python, Django, and database programming while working with a company.